mosra/magnum-website/content/blog/backstage/cpp11-features-in-magnum-simplifying-daily-workflow.rst

 Note that this feature also has its downsides, so use it only when it improves readability and not the other way.
-For example, more than one method chain in single expression can cause the code to be unreadable and prone to errors.
+For example, more than one method chain in a single expression can cause the code to be unreadable and prone to errors.

 `Miscellaneous`_
 ================